neha-mundase20/neha-mundase20/README.md

 ## ⦿I'm a Sophmore at International Institute of Information Technology , Pune.

-## ⦿I'm always eager to explore about various developments in the technological aspects!
+## ⦿I'm always eager to explore about various developments in the technological aspects😊!

 ### Skills: Python, C , C++ & Java programming languages.